mdtdev/Knowledge-Development-Environment/first_class_citizens.md

 ## The Ideal

 What we would like to exist, _at some point_, is an open environment (OE) where any document of interest would open in a way that is natively usable while also being indexed, linked, etc., with every other document in the OE.
-So notes open Jupyter notebooks or Julia Pluto notebooks, and when clicking on local links in those notebooks you end up seeing notes in a native view for editing.
+So notes open Jupyter notebooks (R, Python, etc.) or Julia Pluto notebooks, and when clicking on local links in those notebooks you end up seeing notes in a native view for editing.

 This ideal is unlikely to happen any time soon, so maybe keep dreaming.

 ## The Real

 The most critical aspects of working with a heterogeneous collection of documents is that the indexing, searching, and linking all work.
 Additionally, viewing in context should be the first goal, followed later by editing/compiling/changing in context, but for the moment we can push that off.

+It is reasonable to render Pluto and Jupyter notebooks in a read-only view when called from notes and pop out editor as needed.

 ## First-Class Citizens